justinherman42/Data_Science_Projects/R/New_York_times_webscrape/README.md

 # Attempt To Scrape NYT For Term "domestic Terrorist"
-+ I found a really useful guide to accessing NYT API here [http://www.storybench.org/working-with-the-new-york-times-api-in-r/](http://www.storybench.org/working-with-the-new-york-times-api-in-r/)
++ I found a really useful guide for accessing NYT API here [http://www.storybench.org/working-with-the-new-york-times-api-in-r/](http://www.storybench.org/working-with-the-new-york-times-api-in-r/)
 + shiny app for pw protection
 + The notebook goes through my evolution in understanding of how to interact with the Times website
 + Graphs and summary statistics are provided on the metadata yielded from webscrape